How To Become a Financial Analyst

 In addition to licensing, many financial analysts seek certification.
 With the correct certification, many junior financial analysts can fast track their careers and gain additional benefits that include increased salaries.

 One of the best certifications available to a financial analyst is the Chartered Financial Analyst credential, otherwise known as CFA.
 This credential is awarded by the CFA Institute.
 To earn this credential, you need to have at least four years of work experience and must pass three CFA Institute exams.
+Having good command over data analytics skill can be an extra advantage too.

 Financial analysts can also take the Series 7 exam.
 However, for you to be able to take this exam, you’ll need to be sponsored by a regulatory organization or a FINRA member firm.
 Fortunately, as of 2018, FINRA established a new exam called the Securities Industry Essentials (SIE) exam.
 Financial analysts can take the SIE without sponsorship from a FINRA member firm.